apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/schema-guide.md

 By default, if the related type has joins of its own, they are **not** carried out.
 To carry out "nested" joins, set the `withJoins` option to an array containing those join field names.
 You may also use "dot notation" in these names to indicate that you want to follow a series of joins between related types.

 **For performance, it is strongly recommended that you set a projection filter** via the `filters` option, limiting the amount of information fetched about each related doc.
 You may also call other [cursor filters](../../modules/apostrophe-docs/server-apostrophe-cursor.html) by setting subproperties of the `filters` property.
-This is a useful way to limit the acceptable choices for the join.
+This is a useful way to limit the acceptable choices for the join. *You must have `title`, `slug`, `type`, and `tags` set in the projection to get the `_url` property.*

 Example: